alphagov/government-service-design-manual/service-manual/the-team/web-operations.md

   - discovery
 ---

+Web operations (sometimes called systems administrators, operations engineers or site reliability engineers) run the production systems and help the development team build software that is easy to operate, scale and secure.

+This involves expertise in infrastructure, configuration management, monitoring, deployment and operating systems.

 ## The importance of web operations

-Web operations people (alternatives include systems administrators, operations engineers or site reliability engineers) are their to help run the eventual production systems, but also to help the development team build software that is easy to operate.
+Web operations people help run the eventual production systems, but also to help the development team build software that is easy to operate.
 Thinking about how the eventual system will be run at the very start of the project is important if you want to smoothly move from prototypes to production systems.

 At a high level they will:

-* Work with developers to optimise existing application and to design new ones
+* work with developers to optimise existing application and to design new ones
-* Participate in stand-ups, planning sessions and retrospectives
+* participate in stand-ups, planning sessions and retrospectives
-* Design, build and run systems for application deployment, systems orchestration and configuration management
+* design, build and run systems for application deployment, systems orchestration and configuration management
-* Encourage everyone (developers, delivery managers, product owners) to think about how new applications will be run and maintained
+* encourage everyone (developers, delivery managers, product owners) to think about how new applications will be run and maintained
-* Contribute to designing internal processes needed in the running of a high performance development and operations organisation
+* contribute to designing internal processes needed in the running of a high performance development and operations organisation
-* Help everyone understand constrains around security, performance, cost and resulting tradeoffs
+* help everyone understand constrains around security, performance, cost and resulting tradeoffs

 ## Skills

 With specific skills:

-* Deep understanding of the target operating system; Windows, Linux, Unix, etc.
+* deep understanding of the target operating system; Windows, Linux, Unix, etc.
-* Experience of multiple programming languages
+* experience of multiple programming languages
-* Common deployment patterns
+* common deployment patterns
-* Continuous integration
+* continuous integration
-* Capacity planning
+* capacity planning
-* Load and performance testing techniques
+* load and performance testing techniques
-* Highly available systems design
+* highly available systems design
-* Administration and tuning of production database systems.
+* administration and tuning of production database systems.
-* Installation and usage of monitoring tools; for instance Nagios, Ganglia, Riemann, Graphite, etc.
+* installation and usage of monitoring tools; for instance Nagios, Ganglia, Riemann, Graphite, etc.
-* Knowledge of configuration, deployment and management of web application stacks
+* knowledge of configuration, deployment and management of web application stacks
-* Configuration management tools like Puppet, Chef, CFEngine
+* configuration management tools like Puppet, Chef, CFEngine

 And ideally have an interest in or some experience with:

 * EC2 or similar dynamic provisioning
-* Compliance, auditing and security
+* compliance, auditing and security
-* Open source development
+* open source development
-* Experience in a product centric environment
+* experience in a product centric environment

+## Job Description

+A [sample job description for web operations](/service-manual/the-team/web-operations-jd.html) provided by GDS.

 ## Further reading